-Once you subscribe to someone, they will bombard you with all their videos to keep you on the platform.
-This means videos from years ago, old videos, even videos the creator probably forgot they uploaded.
 If you show interest, YouTube will do everything to keep you there.
+Once you subscribe to someone, they will bombard you with their videos to keep you on the platform.
+This means videos from years ago, old videos, even videos the creator probably forgot they uploaded will be pushed in front of you.

-This is a favourite tactic of mine, purely because it’s so simple you don’t even realise it’s happening.
+This is a favourite tactic of mine, purely because it’s so simple you don’t even realize it’s happening.

-YouTube has been designed to surround you with content at all times.
+YouTube is designed to surround you with content at all times.
 Videos in the sidebar, suggestions on what to watch, links, promotions – it’s an engagement loop designed to keep you hooked on the site.

 Once again, I am just staggered by the numbers.
 Not only has YouTube become a titan entertainment/education/search engine platform, but it’s also managed to convince more than 50M users to pay for a free service.

-What YouTube has achieved is nothing short of phenomenal.
+What this platform has achieved is nothing short of phenomenal.

-From the lens of a YouTube Creator and heavy user of YouTube, I only hope that the platform continues to grow to give me the opportunity to connect with and educate a wider audience.
+From the lens of a YouTube Creator and heavy user of YouTube, I only hope that the platform continues to grow to allow me to connect with and educate a wider audience.

 From a product UX case study designer lens, I think they still have a lot of room to grow into.
 I am sure that churn and activation rates are key metrics the product team is focusing on.

 From a UX designer’s lens, I can appreciate how the talent of the design team.
 Creating a platform that hooks users instantly does not happen overnight and there is an incredibly talented team behind the scenes making it work.